munsta2/Shadows-of-Orosveil/content/World/Factions/The Silver Circle.md

 ### <u>Guild Ranks</u>

+When first arriving to the guild all members will be considered "initiates" until they have proven themselves to the guild

 1. **Novice**
 	- **Description**: Novices are new recruits just entering the guild.
 They might be fresh adventurers or seasoned individuals who have yet to prove their skills within the guild’s standards.
 	- **Responsibilities**: Assigned to low-risk missions, such as gathering intel, delivering messages, or escorting minor caravans.